Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

 # Manage connections to payment service providers (PSP)

-If you want to establish a new connection to a payment service provider (PSP), you can buy, depending on the payment service provider, the needed connection in the app store or license it directly at the payment service provider.
+If you want to create a new connection to a payment service provider (PSP), you can buy, depending on the payment service provider, the needed connection in the app store or license it directly at the payment service provider.
 By default, Actindo supports the following drivers:
-- Adyen&trade;
+- Adyen&trade; (available in the app store)
-- Amazon pay&trade;
+- Amazon pay&trade; (available in the app store)
-- EBICS&trade;
-- Stripe&trade;
+- Stripe&trade; (available in the app store)
+- Ebics?, ne nicht?
+- Klarna&trade;
+- Pay one&trade;
+- Paypal&trade;
-- A dummy driver to simulate payments for testing purposes
+- A dummy driver to simulate payments for testing purposes in a sandbox

 The data structure of the connection then provides exactly the data that the PSP needs to exchange data with the Actindo *Payments* module.

-In the following, the general settings to create, edit, or disable connections are described.
+In the following, the procedures to create, edit, or disable connections are described.

 ## Create a PSP connection

 Create a connection to a certain payment provider.
-As soon you have established a connection, an initial synchronization will be triggered, which will transfer the entire data model of the connected payment service provider to Actindo.
+As soon you have created a connection, an initial synchronization will be triggered, which will transfer the entire data model of the connected payment service provider to Actindo.

 #### Prerequisites

-At least one connection has been installed.
+At least one driver has been installed.

 #### Procedure